Our current catalog (we made major program changes that went into effect in Fall 2020):

 Details on the submission process, and submission deadlines are found in the University Thesis Guidelines.
 You upload your completed thesis in .pdf format (without signatures) to ProQuest.
 You must also obtain the signatures of all committee members and the department chair on the GS-13 Form.
 Submit the signed GS-13 Form with original ink signatures to your Thesis/Dissertation Reviewer.
 The department graduate advisor would also like a signed copy of this form.

 Teaching Associates are graduate students who teach mathematics courses.
-Before taking on this responsibility, TAs are expected to pass Math 4950 (College Instruction I).
 In the first semester of teaching, TAs usually get only one class.
 TAs typically teach GE math courses (Math 1000, 1090) or the associated workshops.
 With more experience, some teach precalculus and other courses.

 TAs are currently paid just over $1100 per unit of teaching.
 The Math Department Chair and Associate Chair are responsible for hiring and scheduling TAs.